 In addition to the file at the United States District Court in the Southern District of New York, Carvajal Barrios faces another motion put forward at the Florida Southern District Court in 2013.

-According to the Miami’s federal court of law, Colombian drug trafficker Wilber Varela paid Carvajal Barrios for his protection and illicit drug transfer.
+According to Miami’s federal court of law, Colombian drug trafficker Wilber Varela paid Carvajal Barrios for his protection and illicit drug transfer.

 Carvajal Barrios’ counsel for the defense has questioned the witnesses quoted by the United States Government in the extradition request.